-is a valid instruction for ARM, but not for Thumb, so the "unexpected characters" are ", ASR #1".
+is a valid instruction for ARM, but not for Thumb, so the unexpected characters are ", ASR #1".

-A1499E: Register pair is not a valid contiguous pair
+A1499E Register pair is not a valid contiguous pair

-A1500E: Unexpected characters when expecting '<eword>'
+A1500E Unexpected characters when expecting '<eword>'

-A1501E: Shift option out of range, allowable values are 0, 8, 16 or 24
+A1501E Shift option out of range, allowable values are 0, 8, 16 or 24

-A1502W: Register <reg> is a caller-save register, not valid for this operation

-A1505E: Bad expression type, expect logical expression

-A1506E: Accumulator should be in form accx where x ranges from 0 to <max>

-A1507E: Second parameter of register list must be greater than or equal to the first

-A1508E: Structure mismatch expect Conditional

-A1509E: Bad symbol type, expect label, or weak external symbol

-A1510E: Immediate 0x<imm> cannot be represented by 0-255 and a rotation

-A1511E: Immediate cannot be represented by combination of two data processing instructions

-A1512E: Immediate 0x<val> out of range for this operation.
-Permitted values are <mini> to <maxi>

-A1513E: Symbol not found or incompatible Symbol type for '<name>'

-A1514E: Bad global name '<name>'

-A1515E: Bad local name '<name>'

-A1516E: Bad symbol '<name>', not defined or external

-'''

-A1517E: Unexpected operator equal to or equivalent to <operator>

-A1572E: Operator SB_OFFSET_11_0 only allowed on LDR/STR instructions

-A1573E: Operator SB_OFFSET_19_12 only allowed on Data Processing instructions

-A1574E: Expected one or more flag characters from "<str>"

-A1575E: BLX with bit[0] equal to 1 is architecturally UNDEFINED

-A1576E: Bad coprocessor register name symbol

-A1577E: Bad coprocessor name symbol

-A1578E: Bad floating point register name symbol '<sym>'

-A1581W: Added <no_padbytes> bytes of padding at address <address>

-The assembler will warn by default when padding bytes are added to the generated code.
-This will occur whenever an

-instruction/directive is used at an address that requires a higher alignment, for example, to ensure ARM instructions

-start on a 4-byte boundary after some Thumb instructions, or where there is a DCB followed by DCD.

-For example:

-AREA Test, CODE, READONLY

-THUMB

-ThumbCode

-MOVS r0, #1

-ADR r1, ARMProg

-BX r1

-; ALIGN ; <<< add to avoid the first warning

-ARM

-ARMProg

-ADD r0,r0,#1

-BXLR

-DCB 0xFF

-DCD 0x1234

-END

-Results in the warnings:

-A1581W: Added 2 bytes of padding at address 0x6

-8 00000008 ARM

-A1581W: Added 3 bytes of padding at address 0x11

-13 00000014

-DCD 0x1234

-The warning may also occur when using ADR in Thumb-only code.
-The ADR Thumb pseudo-instruction can only

-load addresses that are word aligned, but a label within Thumb code might not be word aligned.
-Use ALIGN to ensure

-four-byte alignment of an address within Thumb code.

-A1582E: Link Order area '<name>' undefined

-A1583E: Group symbol '<name>' undefined

-A1539E: Link Order dependency '<name>' not an area

-A1540E: Cannot have a link order dependency on self

-A1541E: is not a valid condition code

-A1542E: Macro names <name1> and <name2>[parameter] conflict

-A1543W: Empty macro parameter default value

-A1544W: Invalid empty PSR field specifier, field must contain at least one of c,x,s,f

-A1545E: Too many sections for one <objfmt> file

-'''

-A1546W: Stack pointer update potentially breaks 8 byte stack alignment

-Example: PUSH {r0}

-The stack needs to be 8 byte aligned so pushing an odd number of registers will cause this warning to be given.
+A1502W Register <reg> is a caller-save register, not valid for this operation A1505E Bad expression type, expect logical expression A1506E Accumulator should be in form accx where x ranges from 0 to <max> A1507E Second parameter of register list must be greater than or equal to the first A1508E Structure mismatch expect Conditional A1509E Bad symbol type, expect label, or weak external symbol A1510E Immediate 0x<imm> cannot be represented by 0-255 and a rotation A1511E Immediate cannot be represented by combination of two data processing instructions A1512E Immediate 0x<val> out of range for this operation.
+Permitted values are <mini> to <maxi> A1513E Symbol not found or incompatible Symbol type for '<name>' A1514E Bad global name '<name>' A1515E Bad local name '<name>' A1516E Bad symbol '<name>', not defined or external A1517E Unexpected operator equal to or equivalent to <operator> A1539E Link Order dependency '<name>' not an area A1540E Cannot have a link order dependency on self A1541E is not a valid condition code A1542E Macro names <name1> and <name2>[parameter] conflict A1543W Empty macro parameter default value A1544W Invalid empty PSR field specifier, field must contain at least one of c.x.s.fA1545E Too many sections for one <objfmt> file A1546W Stack pointer update potentially breaks 8 byte stack alignment Example: PUSH {r0} The stack must be eight-byte aligned on an external boundary so pushing an odd number of registers causes this warning to be given.
 This warning is suppressed by default.
-To enable this warning use "--diag_warning 1546".
-For more information please refer to Chapter 7, RVCT 3.1 Assembler guide: 7.8.14.

-A1547W: PRESERVE8 directive has automatically been set
+To enable this warning use --diag_warning 1546.
+See the following in the Assembler Reference: --diag warning=tag{, tag} on page 2-12.
+A1547W PRESERVE8 directive has automatically been set Example:

-Example: PUSH {r0,r1}
+PUSH {r0,r1}

 This warning has been given because the PRESERVE8 directive has not been explicitly set by the user, but the assembler has set this itself automatically.
 This warning is suppressed by default.
-To enable this warning use "--diag warning 1547".
-For more information please refer to Chapter 7, RVCT 3.1 Assembler guide: 7.8.15.
+To enable this warning use --diag_warning 1547